Keibert Ruiz Player Props: Nationals vs. Padres

 Keibert Ruiz At The Plate

-- Ruiz is hitting .242 with seven doubles, four home runs and 11 walks.
+- Ruiz has seven doubles, four home runs and 11 walks while batting .235.

-- Ruiz has reached base via a hit in 22 games this season (of 39 played), and had multiple hits in 11 of those games.

-- Ruiz has driven in a run in 13 games this year (33.3%), including three games with more than one RBI (7.7%).
-He has also driven home three or more of his team's runs in one contest.
+- Ruiz has had at least one RBI in 32.5% of his games this season (13 of 40), with two or more RBI three times (7.5%).
+He has also been responsible for three or more of his team's runs in one contest.

-- In 10 of 39 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 10 times this season (25.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.